alexanderl19/dottxt/README.md

 # dottxt

-Information for extremely low bandwidth environments.
+Information in extremely low bandwidth environments.

 ![a person with a large backpack, heavy blue jacket, beige snow pants, and snow boots standing right in front of mountains covered in snow. between the mountains is the text dottxt in a decorative font, with the text being partiallly obscured by the mountains.](./.github/assets/cover.jpg)